jgreener64/ProteinEnsembles.jl/README.md

 ### Output

 The output directory contains the following:
+- `input_1.pdb` and `input_2.pdb`: atoms used from the input structures are written back out and superimposed.
 - `pdbs`: generated structures in PDB format.
 Superimposed to `input_1.pdb` and `input_2.pdb`.
 - `pcs`: Projections onto the principal components of the generated structures, and graphs for the first few principal components.
+- `pymol`: PyMol scripts to view principal components on `input_1.pdb`, e.g. run `pymol input_1.pdb pymol/view_pc_1.pml`.
-- `rmsds`: RMSDs of generated structures to the input structures.
+- RMSDs of generated structures to the input structures.
+Line n corresponds to structure n.
-- `scores`: SPE error scores of generated structures (see paper).
+- SPE error scores of generated structures (see paper).
+Line n corresponds to structure n.
-- `flucs`: RMSF of each residue over the ensemble of generated structures, and a graph of this.
+- RMSFs of each residue over the ensemble of generated structures, and a plot of this.
+Line n corresponds to residue index n.
-- `pymol`: PyMol scripts to view principal components on `input_1.pdb` or `input_2.pdb`.
-- `input_1.pdb` and `input_2.pdb`: atoms used in the input structures are written back out and superimposed.

-For allosteric site prediction there will also be...
+For allosteric site prediction there will be `pdbs_mod_n` and `mod_n` containing similar information for the perturbed ensembles.
+There will also be the order of allosteric predictions (`predictions.tsv`) and the size of the perturbation on modulating each site (`perturbations.tsv`).

 ### Reproducing paper results